CrowdsourcingKC/crowdsourcingshortcut/CONTRIBUTING.md

 ### Warning!

 This is the first time I have created an open-source project, and I will be learning as I go : )

+Note: this is where the book lives online: https://crowdsourcingkc.github.io/crowdsourcingshortcut/

 ---
 #### More specific instructions coming soon...